-Command-line tool that generates regular expressions from user-provided test cases
+CLI tool that generates regular expressions from user-provided test cases automatically

-grex is a command-line utility and library that automatically generates regular expressions from user-provided test cases.
-Instead of manually crafting complex regex patterns, developers can input example strings they want to match, and grex produces a single regular expression guaranteed to match those inputs.
-The tool generates Perl-compatible regular expressions that are also compatible with Rust's regex crate.
+grex is a command-line utility and Rust library that automatically generates regular expressions from user-provided test cases.
+Instead of manually crafting regex patterns, developers provide example strings and grex produces a Perl-compatible regular expression guaranteed to match those inputs.
+The tool accepts test cases either directly as command-line arguments (grex a b c) or from files, and supports Unix pipelines for input.

 # via Homebrew